moonwolf001/Lazarus_Pascal_English/README.md

 ## Using This Repository

-To use the source code in this repository, simply navigate to the book-specific branches (`book100` and `book200`) to access the code relevant to each book.
+To use the source code in this repository, simply navigate to the book-specific branches (`book100` to `book300`) to access the code relevant to each book.
 This setup allows you to easily find and utilize the examples and projects discussed in our books.

 ## License